selecto-elixir/selecto/README.md

       ],
     }
   ],
   ### These filters will always be applied to a query in the domain.
-Note due to a bug/feature, if no filters are provided
-  ### you will not get any rows returned
   required_filters: [{"id", [1, 2, 3, 4, 5, 6]}]
 }
 ```